IBM-Bluemix-Docs/security-advisor/notifications.md

-## Creating an alert channel with the API
+## Configuring alerts with the API
 {: #channel-create-api}
 {: api}